 Ultimately though each approach has its own strengths when it comes down to measuring success depending on your goals or objectives

-While there is an ongoing debate over which strategy is better between SEO or PPC, it’s important to note that both can work together for the benefit of your brand.
+While there is an ongoing debate over SEO and PPC strategy, it’s important to note that both can work together for the benefit of your brand.
 Instead of pitting these two strategies against each other, it’s best to integrate them into a holistic approach to digital marketing.